 By Geoffrey Robinson

-Pare Hauraki Kaimoana, an asset holding company of the Hauraki Māori Trust Board and Pare Hauraki Fishing Trust, is seeking consent to produce up to 8,000 tonnes of fish annually in the newly established 300ha Coromandel Marine Farming Zone (CMFZ) in the Inner Hauraki Gulf.
-The company is also seeking a private change to the Waikato Region Coastal Plan that would allow it to increase the operational footprint of the proposed fish farm approximately 37 percent by permitting placement of its subsurface anchoring cables and seabed structures outside the specified borders of the CMFZ.
+Pare Hauraki Kaimoana, a wholly owned asset holding company of the Hauraki Māori Trust Board and Pare Hauraki Fishing Trust, proposes to produce up to 8,000 tonnes of fish annually in the newly established 300ha Coromandel Marine Farming Zone (CMFZ) between Coromandel Town and Waiheke Island in waters of the Inner Hauraki Gulf.

-Submitters opposed include Royal Forest and Bird, Environmental Defense Society, Protect Our Gulf (Waiheke), the Whitianga and Coromandel Peninsula Commercial Fishers Association, Auckland Yacht and Boating Association, and Whitianga Conservation, among others.
+Submitters opposed to the caged kingfish proposal and private coastal plan change applications include Royal Forest and Bird, the Whitianga and Coromandel Peninsula Commercial Fishers Association, Environmental Defense Society, Protect Our Gulf, Auckland Yacht and Boating Association, and Whitianga Conservation, among others.